 From Foundation Stage, children are taught letter formation and joins following our cursive handwriting scheme, which enables children to develop an independent, mature style of writing.
 Good presentation is expected at all times and displaying children’s work is an integral part of this process.
 Ultimately we want each child to develop a fluent, legible and attractive style of handwriting.

 Our aim is to develop children into confident mathematicians who are able to use mathematics as a tool in a wide range of activities both in and out of school.
-Throughout the school the children are involved in mathematical activities based on the requirements of the National Curriculum and the guidelines set out in the National Numeracy Strategy.
+Throughout the school the children are involved in mathematical activities based on the requirements of the National Curriculum.

-A high priority is given to teaching children mental strategies to calculate independently.
+A high priority is given to teaching children mental strategies and times tables to calculate independently.
 They partake in problem solving activities and use both basic and more advanced numeracy skills as they move through the school.
-The use of calculators and computers is vital to the children’s learning in some areas of mathematics, therefore children have opportunities to explore and use these teaching resources.
+The use of ICT is vital to the children’s learning in some areas of mathematics, therefore children have opportunities to explore and use these teaching resources.
 The children are given many opportunities to gain knowledge and understanding of mathematics through practical experiences in the classroom.

-We use a number of tools to support maths in school, with a particular focus on mental maths.
+We use a number of tools to support maths in school, with a particular focus on mental aritmetic and times tables.
 The children use Mathletics to practise their mental skills and Numicon resources within the main body of lessons.

 We teach history throughout topic-based curriculum.
 We encourage our children to find out about the past by looking at evidence and considering informed opinion by using original sources.